regenrek/regenrek-blog-11ty/src/posts/2019-06-25-using-aws-lambda-insert-multiple-json-dynamodb.md

 amplify invoke function insertdbbfunc
 ```

-If you have copy+paste the above code you will run into the following error:
+If you did copy+paste the above code you will run into the following error:

 ```bash
 Warning: Cannot find module 'aws-sdk'
 ```

-So we need to add `aws-sdk` to the lambda function.
+So we need to add the `aws-sdk` package inside our lambda function.

 ```bash
 cd amplify/backend/function/insertdbbfunc/src/